Year since abrogation of Article 370, Mehbooba Mufti, other politicians still under detention as Centre claims normalcy - India News , Firstpost

 Slamming the Centre’s attempt to hide what is happening in the Valley by shutting down 4G services, Farooq Abdullah said, "Every country in the world knows what is happening here.
 Packing up media, shutting telephones down, and using your media to put false stories -- one day this will rebound on you.
 When you will be sitting in the opposition and you have to answer for your misdeeds," he said.

 Officials, on the other hand, cited relaxations in curbs within two weeks of abrogation of Article 370 when seventeen landlines exchanges out of 96 were restored.
-“Post-paid mobile services were re-activated on 14 October last year, however, 4G internet services still continue to remain suspended,” he said.
+“Postpaid mobile services were re-activated on 14 October last year, however, 4G internet services still continue to remain suspended,” an official said.

 With inputs from agencies